Tao Lin: Taipei (2013)

 Taipei is exactly the kind of book I hoped Tao Lin would one day write.
 He is one of the few fiction writers around who engages with contemporary life, rather than treating his writing online as existing in opposition to or apart from the hallowed analog space of the novel.
 He's consistently good for a few laughs and writes in a singular style already much imitated by his many sycophants on the Internet.
 Some people like Tao Lin for solely these reasons, or treat him as a sort of novelty or joke.
 But Lin can also produce the feelings of existential wonder that all good novelists provoke.
-His writing reveals the hyperbole in conversational language that we use, it seems, to make up for living lives where equanimity and well-adjustment are the most valued attributes, where human emotions are pathologized into illness: we do not fall in love, we become "obsessed"; we do not dislike, we "hate".
-We manipulate ourselves chemically to avoid acting "crazy."

 On June 30, in The New York Times Book Review, Clancy Martin wrote:

 His writing is weird, upsetting, memorable, honest—and it's only getting better [...]
 But I didn't anticipate Taipei, his latest, which is, to put it bluntly, a gigantic leap forward.
 Here we have a serious, first-rate novelist putting all his skills to work.
-Taipei is a love story, and although it's Lin's third novel it's also, in a sense, a classic first novel: it's semi-autobiographical (Lin has described it as the distillation of 25,000 pages of memory) and it's a bildungsroman, a coming-of-age story about a young man who learns, through love, that life is larger than he thought it was.
+Taipei is a love story, and although it's Lin's third novel it's also, in a sense, a classic first novel: it's semi-autobiographical (Lin has described it as the distillation of 25,000 pages of memory) and it's a bildungsroman...

 Other reviews of the novel were mixed.

-On July 5 The New York Times Book Review awarded Taipei an Editors' Choice distinction.
+On July 5, The New York Times Book Review awarded Taipei an Editors' Choice distinction.
 It was the only paperback on the list for the week.

-On KCRW's "Bookworm", in a conversation with Lin, Michael Silverblatt called it "The most moving depiction of the way we live now," calling it "unbearably moving."
+On KCRW's "Bookworm", in conversation with Lin, Silverblatt called it "the most moving depiction of the way we live now" and "unbearably moving".

-Taipei was included on best book of the year lists by the Times Literary Supplement, Village Voice, Slate, Salon, Bookforum, The Week, Maisonneuve, and Complex, among others.
+Taipei was included on lists of the best books of the year by the Times Literary Supplement, Village Voice, Slate, Salon, Bookforum, The Week, Maisonneuve, and Complex, among others.

 High Resolution, a film adaptation of Taipei, was released in 2018.